![]() |

 Questionnaire

-AnalysisAnalysis of the result is by comparing it with the results of previous tests.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement.
+AnalysisAnalysis of the result is by comparing it with previous tests' results.
+It is expected that the analysis would indicate an improvement with appropriate training between each test.
 Target GroupThis test is suitable for anyone but not for individuals where the test would be contraindicated.
-ReliabilityTest reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
+ReliabilityTest reliability refers to how a test is consistent and stable in measuring its intended measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
-ValidityTest validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's anxiety levels.
+The following link provides various factors influencing the results and test reliability.
+ValidityTest validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions based on test scores are appropriate and meaningful.
+This test provides a means to monitor training on the athlete's anxiety levels.
 Advantages

 Disadvantages